wmvolckmann/wmvolckmann.github.io/ECN101_F2016/index.md

 title: ECN 101 - Intermediate Macro Theory (Fall 2016)
 ---

+## News
+The midterm 1 summary can be found [here](midterm1summary.pdf).
+Disclaimer: these are things that I gather you should be *completely* familiar with, but it is not necessarily an exhaustive summary of what you will need to know (since I cannot squeeze every single lecture and every single homework problem on one page).

+## Course Information

 The syllabus can be read [here](f2016syllabus.pdf).
 The synopsis:

 ### Lecture